DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/04UserGuide/01UserandAccess/Role.md

 The global management mode refers to the way you configure permissions for users (groups) through system roles in the global management module.
 The platform predefines an administrator role for each sub-module, which is used to realize the block management of sub-modules.
-For example, the IAM Owner of user and access control, the Kpanda Owner of container management, etc., each sub-module administrator has the highest authority of the module.
+For example, the IAM Owner of access control, the Kpanda Owner of container management, etc., each sub-module administrator has the highest authority of the module.
 The submodule administrator role needs to be configured in the global management module, which can be obtained in the following ways:

-- Find the user in the user list of `Global Management` -> `User and Access Control` -> `User`; click `...`, select `Authorization`, and assign the user a predefined submodule of the system Administrator privileges.
+- Find the user in the user list of `Global Management` -> `Access Control` -> `User`; click `...`, select `Authorization`, and assign the user a predefined submodule of the system Administrator privileges.

     ![User authorization](../../images/role01.png)

-- Create a group in the group list of `Global Management` -> `User and Access Control` -> `group`, add the user to the group, and authorize the group (the specific operation is: in the group list Find the group, click `...`, select `Authorization`, and give the group the pre-defined sub-module administrator rights of the system).
+- Create a group in the group list of `Global Management` -> `Access Control` -> `group`, add the user to the group, and authorize the group (the specific operation is: in the group list Find the group, click `...`, select `Authorization`, and give the group the pre-defined sub-module administrator rights of the system).

     ![group Authorization](../../images/role02.png)